Ultimate Guide: Anne of Green Gables Books in Order

 Anne’s House of Dreams is the pivotal story in which Anne marries Gilbert Blythe, now a doctor, in the old orchard of Green Gables among their dearest friends.
 Together, they move to their dream house to start their new life on the shores of Four Winds.

 Anne and Gilbert make new friends and meet their neighbors like the lighthouse attendant Captain Jim; the honest Ms. Cordelia Bryant, and the tragic, but beautiful, Leslie Moore.
-Their newlywed years are filled with ups, downs, and the spirit of imagination for which Anne is known.
+In this fifth book, their newlywed years are filled with ups, downs, and the spirit of imagination for which Anne is known.

 6. Anne of Ingleside (1938)